Your browser does not support the running script, you cannot get a perfect browsing

 6. Uzbekistan Tajikistan Kyrgyzstan Itinerary: Day-by-Day Travel Plan

-To give you the best mix of "Blue Tile" history and "Green Mountain" nature, we've designed a 16-day Uzbekistan Tajikistan Kyrgyzstan loop.
+To give you the best mix of "Blue Tile" history and "Green Mountain" nature, we've designed a 16-day Kyrgyzstan Uzbekistan Tajikistan loop.

 This route keeps travel times realistic while hitting every iconic site in the region.
 Look at the table showing the Destination, Duration and Highlights of the route:

-Destination Duration Highlights
+Coutntry Destination Duration Highlights

-Bishkek Days 1-2 Ala-Archa peaks, Oak Park, and the bustling Osh Bazaar.
+Kyrgyzstan Bishkek Days 1-2 Ala-Archa peaks, Oak Park, and the bustling Osh Bazaar.

 Issyk-Kul & Karakol Days 3-4 Burana Tower, alpine lake views, and wooden mosques.